There is only one drawback to HVAC equipment being located in your attic:

 and whether or not it contains a "wet switch."
 He'll know

 what you are talking about, especially if he works for Tom's Mechanical.

-Contact our Arlington office today for assistance with any of you HVAC needs.
+Contact Tom's Mechanical today for assistance with any of your HVAC needs in Arlington, TX.